 So-called seedless Berries at table grapes are also cores, but smaller in number, as well as of soft consistency, so you hardly feel it when eating.
 The kernels are not so important to winemaking, they also contain tannin.
 At the White wine they are usually separated with all other solid parts in the pressing of grape must.
 Especially when red wine it comes through the maceration for longer contact of must and mash and thus also with the kernels.
 The cores are also used by individual producers for the production of grape oil used.

 There is a direct relationship between berry size and wine quality, which especially benefits red wines when pressed from small-berry grapes.
-The berry skin (also pod or bellows = Exokarp) contains the important, taste-determining substances anthocyanins (Dyes) and phenols such as tannins, This leads to the conclusion that for smaller berries these substances account for a higher proportion due to the resulting better surface area to volume ratio.
-For example, potentially good wine grapes are compared to table grapes (which when used as Keltertarube make a rather simple wine result) actually much smaller berries on.
+The berry skin (husk or bellows = Exokarp) contains the important, taste-determining substances anthocyanins (Dyes) and phenols such as B. tannins, For smaller berries, these substances account for a higher proportion due to the resulting better surface area to volume ratio.
+Potentially good wine grapes lift compared to table grapes (which when used as Keltertarube make a rather simple wine) actually much smaller berries.
 On average, the weight is a high quality Cépages Classy wine berry one to two, with minor varieties up to ten grams.
-In the vineyard is also tried by measures such as intentionally induced water stress and thereby achieve smaller berries a higher quality.
+In the vineyard is also tried by measures such as deliberately induced water stress and thereby achieve smaller berries a higher quality.
 An important criterion of qua- lity is also a balance between the proportions of sugar and (especially with white wine) acids,